About this site: Launched in October 2001, this warlog's purpose is to demonstrate the folly of the

 "Americans are increasingly pessimistic about the war against terrorism after weeks of revelations about missed clues and warnings of likely future attacks."

+Americans are less safe now than on September 12th.
 "THE removal of Pakistani troops from the border with Afghanistan threatens to compromise attempts by American and British forces to prevent the escape of al-Qaeda and Taleban fighters."

 "The announcement yesterday that Donald Rumsfeld, the US Defence Secretary, will go to Pakistan next week shows that Washington is rattled that its War on Terror is going badly wrong, not least because its relations with Pakistan are unravelling."